Romanian Spirit Producer Looks to Establish First US Distillery in Putnam County

 “The Mid-Hudson Valley’s vibrant economy has attracted businesses and residents from across the world, and with the addition of the Alexandrion Group’s first US distillery, this region will continue to flourish,” Gov. Andrew Cuomo said.
 “The company’s investment is proof-positive that New York is a premier destination for food and drink enthusiasts, and we look forward to Alexandrion Group’s continued success in the Empire State.”

-Putnam County Executive MaryEllen Odell said, “Putnam County is thrilled to welcome this exiting project to the Mid-Hudson region.
+Putnam County Executive MaryEllen Odell said, “Putnam County is thrilled to welcome this exciting project to the Mid-Hudson region.
 The Alexandrion Group’s first U.S. distillery will generate new jobs, new investment, and new growth for our local economy and add to the momentum we’re seeing across Putnam County.”

 “We are excited about the opportunity and we are hopeful it secures all the necessary approvals,” said Jill Varricchio, president of the Putnam County Economic Development Corp.